-Career Management Services are not available to Certificate students.
+Career Management Services are not available to certificate students except as noted below.

 ALUMNI STATUS

 Students who earn either a Certificate of Advanced Study or Certificate of Postgraduate Study are recognized as Thunderbird alumni and are therefore eligible for limited alumni services.